pardeema/trivia-music/README.md

 2. Paste the URL in the input field
 3. Click "Add to List"
 4. The timestamp will be automatically detected and displayed
+5. Edit the clip duration (12-20 seconds) using the spinbox next to each link if needed

 #### Method 2: Manual Timestamp Entry
 1. Paste a YouTube URL without a timestamp: